FightingFighting/InferSent/README.md

 5. In order to evaluate the sentence representation, the [SentEval](https://github.com/facebookresearch/SentEval) was used. please follow the instruction to install and clone it into the folder `SentEval`.

 # Usage
+##
+The pretrained models can be download in [here](https://drive.google.com/drive/folders/1AcdqUqgMFbFGoJYDMmMpyihlngUtuV1b?usp=sharing).
+Save them into the folder `dataset`.

 ## Train
 For example, training __Baseline__ model.
 ```